dahawk/kaffeefee/README.md

 In order to run Kaffeefee you need:
 * Build the project
 * A Postgres database
 * The content of create.sql imported into the Postgres database
-* One of the following:
+* Export an environment variable DB with the postgres connection url as value

-    * In main.go substitute the string in line 52 with the correct postgres connection url
+Alternatively you can use the docker-compose file.
+In this case a database and the required tables will be created.

-    * Alternatively export an environment variable DB with the postgres connection url as value
+**PLEASE NOTE** For security reasons it is strongly recommended to genearate a secure password for the database and not to use the default credentials in the docker-compose.yml file.

 In order to display users correctly, you need a image or avatar for every user in png format.
 These images need to be placed in the static folder.
 The filename for each image needs to be <user name>.png (e.g. user name is christof -> filename is christof.png).